Selection

 fun addRange(range: Range)

-The Selection.addRange() method adds a ``js-nolint addRange(range) `` - range - : A Range object that will be added to the Selection.
+The Selection.addRange() method adds a Range to a Selection.

 Link copied to clipboard